Hungbth2000/tm_msl_serialization/source/MySeProject/Documentation/ML22_23-10_ImplementSerializationofTemporalMemoryLearningSample.md

 ### Serialize method for CortexLayer:
 - First of all, it is necessary to implement serialize method for the CortexLayer which is an object within Predictor class, the CortexLayer in predictor has three HtmModules( ScalarEncoder, SpatialPoolerMT, TemporalMemory).
-<br\>The method below shows how to serialize the cortexlayer:
+<br/>The method below shows how the CortexLayer is serialized:
 ```csharp
     public void Serialize(object obj, string name, StreamWriter sw)
     {